L-z-Chen/daily_code/Attention20/README.md

-all about codes in paper "An Experimental Study of Semantic Continuity for Deep Learning Models"
+some codes in paper "An Experimental Study of Semantic Continuity for Deep Learning Models"